-Booking at Kitty Fishers became a 3 month pursuit, finger glued to redial from the moment the booking lines were open each month.
-A 9am-10am window to call (no email booking), was mission impossible – automated responses in tune of ‘Kitty Fishers is now fully booked for the month of….’ became tiresome, you get the picture.
+Booking at Kitty Fishers became a 12 week pursuit, finger glued to redial from the moment the booking lines were open each month.
+A 9am-10am window to call (no email booking), for day a month was mission impossible – automated responses in tune of ‘Kitty Fishers is now fully booked for the month of….’ became tiresome, you get the picture.
 There was hope though, when the new booking window was opened from 9am-1pm every Tuesday for tables up to 3 months in advance.
 Hallelujah!
 During a warm July evening we sauntered down the 18th century lanes of the Shepherd’s Market towards Kitty Fishers.
-Surrounded by boutique shops, restaurants, (some less so appealing after being eye balled by the shisha smokers outside a middle eastern establishment and witnessing floppy pizza consumption at a nearby trattoria).
+The area is surrounded by boutique shops, restaurants, some less so appealing after being eye balled by the shisha smokers outside a middle eastern establishment and witnessing floppy pizza consumption at a nearby trattoria.
 There were an array of old man pubs too; the type that would invariably stock great ale, serve you a delicious pork pie and have been around since the Victorian times.
 You can imagine that scandalous 18th century courtesan named Kitty Fisher roaming these streets which the restaurant is named after.
-Head chef Tomas Parry was awarded young chef of the year 2014 and Sous Chef Chris Leach is formally of Pitt & Cue of Carnaby St. Together they deliver some very exciting food with their custom wood burning grill fuelled by sustainable English Oak and beech wood.
+Head chef Tomas Parry was awarded young chef of the year 2014 and Chris Leach formally of Pitt & Cue of Carnaby St is the sous chef.
+Together they deliver some very exciting food with their custom wood burning grill fuelled by sustainable English Oak and beech wood.
 Enjoy the pics as always!

-‘Kitty Fisher’s is a small’ the site claims – they are right, it’s properly snug, with the low lighting and ox blood banquette seating, it feels charmingly quaint too.
-There are 2 rooms, one on the ground floor with seating around the bar and as you walk down the squeaky stairs you can see the compact kitchen running like clockwork before you get to the basement where we dined.
+‘Kitty Fisher’s is a small’ the site claims – they are right, it’s properly snug, with its low lighting and ox blood banquette seating, a feel charmingly quaint is the linger.
+There are 2 rooms, one on the ground floor with seating around the bar, and as you walk down on the squeaky stairs you can see the compact kitchen running like clockwork before you get to the basement where we dined.

 The menu is simple but robust, evidently British with a twist.